quantling/pyndl/doc/source/tips.rst

 Tips and Tricks
 ===============

-A collection of more or less unrelated tips and tricks that can be helpful during development and maintanance.
+This is collection of more or less unrelated tips and tricks that can be helpful during development and maintanance.